What parents need to know

 Parents Need to Know

 Parents need to know that True Detective is an anthology series that structures each new season around a different murder case and the detectives investigating the crime.
-In spite of the subject matter, there's surprisingly little violence -- or blood -- on-screen.
-That said, it plays as decidedly adult fare, with unbleeped swearing ranging from "f--k" to "t-ts" and visible nudity in the form of breasts and buttocks, along with simulated sex.
+It plays as decidedly adult pay-cable fare, with dead bodies and bloody injuries, unbleeped swearing ranging from "f--k" to "t-ts," and visible nudity in the form of breasts and buttocks, along with simulated sex.
 There's social drinking and drug use, too, from prescription pills to crystal meth.

 What's the story?